ryanrclewis/saintstombs/regions/eastern-europe.md

   - Servant of God Stanisław Szulminski, SAC, martyr, d.
 11/27/1941

-Ufa, Republic of Bashkortostan, Russia
+Ufa, Republic of Bashkortostan

 - ???

   - Servant of God Fr.
-Frantiszek Budrys, martyr
+Frantiszek Budrys, martyr, 12/16/1937 ( He was shot in the Ufa prison on December 16, 1937, alongside nearly 190 other Catholics.)

+Ulyanovsk/Simbirsk, Ulyanovsk Oblast

+- A local cemetery is all that is known; he was buried on the right side, near the entrance; the grave is now lost

+  - Servant of God Єремія Іван Ломницький/Eremia/Jeremiah (née John) Lomnytskyj, OSBM, priest/missionary/founder, d.
+7/3/1916

 Veliky Novgorod, Novgorod Oblast